Appearance

 The dominant command palette, cmdk, is React-only.
 Everything else in the table is either single-framework (kbar, vue-command-palette, svelte-command-palette, the Angular CDK assembly), a community port that diverges in API and accessibility (vue-command-palette reinterprets cmdk for Vue; cmdk-sv ported it to Svelte and is now deprecated in favour of Bits UI's Command), or a cross-framework option with a fundamentally different authoring model (ninja-keys is a styled web component configured through a JS data array, not a headless primitive you compose).

-So a design system that ships React and Vue and Svelte and Angular wrappers today maintains three or four different command-menu integrations — different props, different filtering models, different accessibility quality — that must somehow stay behaviorally in lockstep.
-That per-framework duplication is exactly what Rozie exists to eliminate: @rozie-ui/command-palette authors the WAI-ARIA command-menu behavior once and compiles it to all six targets as the same idiomatic <CommandPalette>.
+So a design system that ships React, Vue, Svelte, and Angular wrappers today maintains three or four different command-menu integrations (different props, different filtering models, different accessibility quality) that must somehow stay behaviorally in lockstep.
+For that team, @rozie-ui/command-palette replaces them all: one WAI-ARIA command-menu behavior to maintain, and the same <CommandPalette> everywhere.

 What @rozie-ui/command-palette gives you

-CommandPalette.roziecompiles to@rozie-ui/command-palette-{react,vue,svelte,angular,solid,lit}.
-Install only your framework's; there is no Rozie toolchain or build step for the consumer. - The same accessibility everywhere.
+@rozie-ui/command-palette-{react,vue,svelte,angular,solid,lit}for your framework; there is no Rozie toolchain or build step for the consumer, and the surface is identical. - The same accessibility everywhere.
 A

-role="dialog"aria-modaloverlay, an<input role="combobox" aria-autocomplete="list" aria-expanded aria-controls aria-activedescendant>search field, arole="listbox"ofrole="option"results witharia-selected/aria-disabled, a roving highlight tracked viaaria-activedescendantwhile DOM focus stays on the input, Enter-to-select, Escape / backdrop to dismiss — the WAI-ARIA APG combobox-with-listbox pattern, authored once and identical across targets. - Idiomatic two-way state.
+role="dialog"aria-modaloverlay, an<input role="combobox" aria-autocomplete="list" aria-expanded aria-controls aria-activedescendant>search field, arole="listbox"ofrole="option"results witharia-selected/aria-disabled, a roving highlight tracked viaaria-activedescendantwhile DOM focus stays on the input, Enter-to-select, Escape / backdrop to dismiss: the WAI-ARIA APG combobox-with-listbox pattern, identical across targets. - Two-way state.
 Two

-model: trueslices —open(visibility) andquery(search text) — bound withr-model:open/v-model:open/bind:open/[(open)]and likewise forquery.
+model: trueslices,open(visibility) andquery(search text), bound withr-model:open/v-model:open/bind:open/[(open)]and likewise forquery.
 No per-framework controlled/uncontrolled glue.
-(Because there are two models, the Angular output deliberately ships noControlValueAccessor— a palette is not a single form value.) - Scoped slots.
+(Because there are two models, the Angular output deliberately ships noControlValueAccessor; a palette is not a single form value.) - Scoped slots.
+Twelve of them, ordinary scoped slots on every target:

-<rozie-command-palette>element with the same headless ARIA behavior — the one tier where the only real off-the-shelf option,ninja-keys, is a pre-styled element rather than a headless primitive. - Token-themed.
+<rozie-command-palette>element with the same headless ARIA behavior.
+This is the one tier where the only real off-the-shelf option,ninja-keys, is a pre-styled element rather than a headless primitive. - Token-themed.
 Every visual value is a

 --rozie-command-palette-*CSS custom property with a fallback; shadcn/ui, Material 3, and Bootstrap 5 theme bridges ship in the box.